koskev/jsonnet-language-server/README.md

  * Autocomplete function parameter with their default values
  * Find references
     * Still missing a few like function parameters
- * Rename
+ * Rename (only at declaration)
+ * Bugfixes
+  * Infinite loops

 ### TODO
  * Fix original bug with changed identifiers
    * Go to definition does neither work with data in the cache nor after saving without a restart of the ls
- * Proper rename implementation with version etc.
+ * Proper caching implementation
+ * General cleanup after understanding more lsp stuff
  * Code actions?
  * Flow typing?